 Few things are more important than your health & vitality.
-Our Thoracic Surgeon, Dr. Thomas Rembetski, has over 30 years of experience with these procedures and is well regarded in the community for his work.
-In addition, Dr. Rembetski teams with many of the neurosurgeons in the region to tackle complex spine and back procedures.
+Our Thoracic Surgeons, Dr. Thomas Rembetski and Dr. Brian Juell, have over 50 years of experience with these procedures and are well regarded in the community for their work.

 What is Thoracic Surgery?

 General thoracic procedures involve all the diagnostic and treatment procedures on the chest excluding the heart.
 In this modern era, many of these procedures are done via a minimally invasive technique, such as a scope or even remotely with a robot.

 Tumors or Lumps: Lesions of the lung and the spaces between structures called the mediastinum can often be diagnosed and treated in a minimally invasive way.
 Such masses include benign lung lumps, lung cancer, tumors of the mediastinum, which may be benign or malignant, and some congenital or inborn problems.
 Success rates are comparable to traditional or “open” procedures, depending upon circumstances.

 Fluid in the Chest Cavity: Fluid accumulating in the chest from such conditions as heart failure or infection can often be treated or cured with a scope without the necessity of more invasive procedures.